Why Palmer is The Trusted Leader in Chiropractic Education

 By the time Palmer students receive their Doctor of Chiropractic degree, they've completed more than three years of graduate studies and clinical training that encompass the science, philosophy and art (technique) of chiropractic.
 In fact, the number of hours Palmer students spend in courses such as anatomy, physiology, diagnosis and neurology are comparable to the hours medical school students spend in similar courses.

-In February 2011, the PCCR, the RAND Corporation and the Samueli Institute received a $7.4 million grant from the Department of Defense Congressionally Directed Medical Research Program.
-The grant is funding a four-year research project to assess chiropractic treatment for military readiness in active-duty personnel.
+- The PCCR, the RAND Corporation and the Samueli Institute received a $7.4 million grant from the Department of Defense Congressionally Directed Medical Research Program.
 This landmark study is the largest single award for a chiropractic research project in the history of the profession and is being used to conduct the largest clinical trial evaluating chiropractic to date.